SRA-VJTI/Wall-E-Sim/README.md

 ## Cloning For Windows ----->
 <br>
-**NOTE**: If you have already Cloned, run the following commands to get the updated version of the repository :<br>
+**NOTE:** If you have already Cloned, run the following commands to get the updated version of the repository :<br>

 * Open the terminal(cmd)
 * Go to the cloned directory (Wall-E-Coppeliasim/Wall-E-Sim) and run the following command